opendatasoft/ods-documentation/source/publishing_data/03_scheduling_updates/scheduling_updates.rst

 .. admonition:: Caution
    :class: caution

-   The availability of this feature depends on the license of the OpenDataSoft domain.
+   The availability of this feature depends on the license of the Opendatasoft domain.

 This solution is the easiest to implement, it does not require any development, only a remote source and some settings in the dataset configuration.